DalilaPirvu/Workable/README.md

 Use the codes in the w/ and wevolvebubble/ folders to generate data compatible with the analysis scripts.

-These represent modified versions of the originally code "1d-Scalar" by J. Braden.
+These represent modified versions of the original code "1d-Scalar" by J. Braden.
 For instructions on how to use it, as well as dependencies, see: https://github.com/jonathanbraden/1d-Scalar

 ### Additional dependencies: